tatmanblue/Unity-Shared/DEBUG-UI.md

 ## Command Library

 The library provides a couple of commands, mostly as examples but you might find them useful as well.
+Other than built in commands, commands have to be installed to use them.
+Installation is usually just typing the command name.

+EG: `DebugLog`

 | Command          | Function            |